aesara-devs/aesara/doc/extending/graph_rewriting.rst

 .. code::

-   from aesara.scalar import identity from aesara.graph.opt import OpSub, OpRemove, PatternSub
+   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, OpRemove, PatternSub

    # Replacing `add` by `mul` (this is not recommended for primarily
    # mathematical reasons):
-   add_to_mul = OpSub(add, mul)
+   add_to_mul = SubstitutionNodeRewriter(add, mul)

    # Removing `identity`
    remove_identity = OpRemove(identity)